-Services that are covered for you What you must pay when you get these services We cover hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. \$0 Immunizations Covered Medicare Part B services include: Pneumonia vaccine.
+Services that are covered for you What you must pay when you get these services related to your terminal hospice condition, then you pay Original Medicare cost-sharing.
+Drugs are never covered by both hospice and our plan at the same time.
+For more information, please see Chapter 5, Section 9.4, "What if you're in Medicare-certified hospice."
+Note: If you need nonhospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
+We cover hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. \$0 Immunizations Covered Medicare Part B services include: Pneumonia vaccine.
 Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary.
 Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B. COVID-19 vaccine.
 Other vaccines if you are at risk and they meet Medicare Part B coverage rules.
 We also cover some vaccines under our Part D prescription drug benefit.
 There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
 Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-There is no limit to the number of medically necessary hospital days or services that are generally and customarily provided by acute care general hospitals.
-Covered services include, but are not limited to: Semiprivate room (or a private room if medically necessary).
-Meals, including special diets.
-Regular nursing services.
-Costs of special care units (such as intensive care or coronary care units).
-Drugs and medications.
-Lab tests.
-X-rays and other radiology services.
-Necessary surgical and medical supplies. \$0
+There is no limit to the number of medically necessary hospital days or services that are generally and \$0